 That’s still plenty of running.
 But for most first-time marathoners, weekly mileage should vary between 30 and 40.
 If you’ve gradually built up to 30 or 40 miles per week from 15-20, this will have a huge impact on your fitness.

 What the higher mileage does—even 30 to 40—is it trains your body to become more efficient at burning fat for fuel and spares the glycogen (key to marathon success) as long as possible.
 Equally important, it increases your aerobic capacity and builds mental and physical strength.
-There are other important physiological adaptations that take place with higher mileage as well as a reduction in body fat percentage and possible weight loss (though not necessarily).
+There are other important physiological adaptations that take place with higher mileage as well as a reduction in body fat percentage and possible weight loss (though not necessarily), if you are researching about adequate condition and nutrition for diabetic runners learn more from these blood sugar formula reviews.

 But in the marathon it all comes down to developing the ability to endure.
 It is such a long event that more training miles is simply better than fewer miles.
 But again, more is only better to a certain point.
 There are diminishing returns with higher mileage and the more miles you run, the greater the risk of injury.